dragoncoder047/ok/docs/Manual.md

 oK Manual
 =========

 oK aims to be an implementation of [k6](http://kparc.com), the still-evolving bleeding edge version of the K programming language.
 This manual will serve as a short but more comprehensive reference than the official [k6 reference card](http://kparc.com/k.txt).
 Since both oK and k6 are unfinished, this document will attempt to describe oK's *current behavior* and will be updated as semantics are brought in line with k6.

 K may look daunting at first, but the syntax of the language is very simple and regular.
 Programs consist of a series of expressions which are made up of *nouns*, *verbs* and *adverbs*.
 Nouns can be simple *atomic* types like *numbers*, *characters* or *symbols* or they can be the compound datatypes *lists*, *dictionaries* or *functions*.
 In general, `()` are for grouping subexpressions or forming lists, `[]` are used for creating dictionaries, indexing into a list or applying arguments to a function, `{}` are used for delimiting functions and newlines always behave identically to semicolons (`;`).
-The colon (`:`) has several possible meanings in different contexts, but most frequently behaves as an assignment operator binding the result of a right-hand expression to a name:
+The colon (`:`) has several possible meanings in different contexts, but most frequently behaves as an assignment operator binding the result of a right-hand expression to a id:

 	quux: 23+9

 Nouns
 -----

 - Numbers are composed of digits and can optionally have a leading negative sign or decimal part.

 - Characters are enclosed in double quotes (") and can make use of the escape sequences `\n`, `\t`, `\"` or `\\` to produce a newline, tab, double quote or backslash character, respectively.
 If more than one unescaped character is enclosed in quotes, the noun is a list of characters (see below), also known as a *string*.